Nikolai-E/DialogDrive/PRIVACY_POLICY.md

 ## Overview

-DialogDrive is a browser extension that helps you manage and organize AI prompts for use with ChatGPT, Claude, and Gemini.
+DialogDrive is a browser extension that helps you manage and organize AI prompts for use with ChatGPT.
 We are committed to protecting your privacy and being transparent about how we handle your data.

 ## Data Collection and Storage